sgoldenlab/simba/docs/Tutorial_tools.md

 Let's say we have a 2 minute long video and we want to get rid of the first 10 seconds and the last 5 seconds of the video.
 We would start our video on the 10th second `00:00:10` and end at `00:01:55`.

-1. First, select the video to trim, click on `Browse File`
+1. First, click on `Browse File` to select the video to trim.

 2. Enter the time frame in `Start at:` entry box, in this case it will be *00:00:10*